GiovanniN98/Explainable-Pareto-Fronts/README.md

 optimal solutions.
 The application of these methods leads to the extraction of additional information regarding the problem and the solutions themselves.
-The aim is to provide a Decision-Maker with a tool that allows them to make a more informed choice and the opportunity to refine the solutions proposed by the genetic algo- rithm used.
+The aim is to provide a Decision-Maker with a tool that allows them to make a more informed choice and the opportunity to refine the solutions proposed by the genetic algorithm used.